4K

 The 2020 race, a year like no other

-The 24 hours of Le Mans, the mythical endurance race, usually takes place in June.
+The 24 hours of Le Mans, the mythical endurance race, usually occur in June.
 Due to the health crisis, the 2020 race was held in September without a public.
 This film follows the EDEC team in this unprecedented context.

-During qualifying, two cars broke and had to be repaired overnight, resulting in a one-lap penalty on the starting line.
+Two cars broke down during qualifying and had to be repaired overnight, resulting in a one-lap penalty on the starting line.
 At the end of the first lap, they were in last place.

 This was the start of an improbable comeback.